Definition of Dividend Reinvestment Plan

 Dividend Reinvestment Plan vs Growth Plan

-Benefits of Dividend Reinvestment Plan
+Benefits of a Dividend Reinvestment Plan

-Benefits of the dividend reinvestment plan are provided and discussed below:
+The benefits of the dividend reinvestment plan are provided and discussed below:

-- It is beneficial for the company as it gets shareholders for the long term because generally, the shareholders with the intention of the long-term investment may opt for DRIP, and it also helps to raise capital for the company.
+- It is beneficial for the company as it gets shareholders for the long term because, generally, the shareholders with the intention of the long-term investment may opt for DRIP, and it also helps to raise capital for the company.

 Disadvantages